danchoi/fredit/README.md

 access to this entire Rails instance.

-It's probably not a good idea to run a fredit-enabled Rails app on a server with important stuff on it, unless you chroot the user this Rails app runs as.
+It's probably not a good idea to run a fredit-enabled Rails app on a server with important stuff on it.
+Use a scratch staging server.

 ## Contribute